xformerfhs/hashvalue/README.md

 9AFA63F5C5BE4BEFEC3D1499470F255EDEDCE0B02B916564111886DCD72597CD
 ```

-If the algorithm is not specified the default is `sha3-256`.
 The hash value is printed in hex encoding with upper case letters, since this is the default if no encoding is specified.

 Now an example with another output encoding:

 ```
-hashvalue --source "There should be a meaning." --encoding base32
+hashvalue --source "There should be a meaning." --hash sha3-256 --encoding base32
 ```

 This prints the following output: